-- 1. Ignore all the state (SS, SE) and MR records-in other words, use only the MS records with information about messages sent. - Split the trace file in one list per simulated node, and arrange the lists in timestamp order. - Make each node inject messages from its list into the network as fast as the network can accept them.
+- Ignore all the state (SS, SE) and MR records in other words, use only the MS records with information about messages sent. - 2.
+Split the trace file in one list per simulated node, and arrange the lists in timestamp order. - 3.
+Make each node inject in the network the messages of its list, as fast as the network accepts them.
 Network backpressure is used to modulate the injection of load into the network.

-As we can see, timestamps are used only to impose an order.
+As we can see, timestamps are ignored except to impose an order.
 The main justification for this decision is that we focus on network performance: we want to measure how fast a network can deal with a given workload, so we want to stress it, making it our bottleneck.
-The timing information included in a trace file is affected by issues that fall outside our control: the actual network used in the instrumented experiment, the processors and their speeds, the MPI implementation, the overhead of the instrumentation system, the number of processes that share a CPU, etc. We want to isolate the simulation from these facts.
-If we want to carry out performance predictions at a system level, we should take into considerations all these issues-which would make an already complex problem close to unworkable.
+The timing information included in a trace file is affected by issues that fall outside our control: the actual network used in the instrumented experiment, the processors and their speeds, the MPI implementations, the overhead of the instrumentation system, the number of processes that share a CPU, etc. We want to isolate the simulation from these facts.
+If we wanted to carry out performance predictions at a system level, we should take into considerations all these issues-which would make an already complex problem close to unaffordable.

 This approach to simulation accurately reproduces, using the information captured in the trace, the spatial communication pattern of the application (sources and destinations), and also the message sizes.
-However, it fails to reproduce the temporal pattern, which should respect message causality and reflect the actual way message exchanges are interleaved, as required by the application.
+However, it fails in reproducing the temporal pattern, which should respect message causality and reflect the actual way message interchanges are interleaved, as required by the application.

-4.2 Second Approach: Follow Causal Order
+4.2 Second approach: follow causal order

-The previous approach does not take into account the causal relationships between messages.
-In an actual execution of a parallel application, it often happens that a process stalls while waiting to receive a new message.
+As we have just stated, the previous approach does not take into account the causal relationships between messages.
+In an actual execution of a parallel application, it often happens that a process stalls while waiting for the reception of a new message.
 Process execution is only resumed when the expected message arrives.
-We may emulate this behavior as follows:
+We may emulate this behavior following this approach:

-- 1. Ignore all state records-in other words, use only MS and MR records. - Split the trace file into timestamp-ordered lists, one list per simulated node.
+- 1. Ignore all state records in other words, use only MS and MR records. - Split the trace file in one list per simulated node, in timestamp order.
 Note that each node #n has an ordered record list (an "event queue") of <n timestamp MS destination size> and <n timestamp MR origin size> records.
-In the following steps timestamps are used only to order records. - 3.
-Create, at each node, a receipt list, initially empty, that will store messages delivered by the network.

-4. At each node, do the following:
+In the following steps timestamps are ignored, except to order records. - 3.
+Create, at each node, a reception list, initially empty, that will store messages delivered by the network. - 4.
+At each node, do the following: - a.

-- a.
 If the first record in the event queue is an MS, remove it and inject the corresponding message into the network. - b.
-If it is an MR record, check if a corresponding message (matching origin, destination, tag, and size) is in the receipt list.
+If it is an MR record, check if the corresponding message (matching origin, destination, tag and size) is in the reception list.
 If it is there, remove both entries.
 Otherwise, do nothing. - c.
-When the simulator delivers a message, put it in the receipt list.
+When the simulator delivers a message, put it in the reception list.

 This procedure is depicted in Fig. 3.
 Its main implication is that an MR record puts the injection process on hold until the corresponding message is actually received from the network.
-In the figure, node #0 cannot advance, because it is waiting for a message from node #1, even if a message from node #2 has been received already.
-In contrast, node #1 can advance because the required message from node #0 has been delivered.
-This mechanism reproduces the actual way messages were interleaved when running the application, complying with the causal order between a receipt and the subsequent sends it may trigger.
+In the figure, node #0 cannot advance, because it is waiting for a message from #1, even if a message from #2 has been received already.
+In contrast, node #1 can advance because the required message from #0 has been delivered.
+This mechanism reproduces the actual way messages were interleaved when running the application, complying with the causal order between a reception and the subsequent sends it may trigger.